inveniosoftware/invenio/docs/admin/bibupload-admin-guide.rst

-        It is possible to program batch uploader to run periodically.
+        It is possible to program the batch uploader to run periodically.
 Read the Howto-run guide to see how.